arup-banerjee/ngx-draggable-widget/README.md

     'zoom_on_drag': false,      //  Zoom out when dragging.
 Useful when widgets are outside the limits of the screen 'allow_overlap':false,      //  When dragging or resize , the widegts will not cascade, instead they would overlap 'limit_to_screen': false,   //  When resizing the screen, with this true and auto_resize false, the grid will re-arrange to fit the screen size.
 Please note, at present this only works with cascade direction up.
+    'widget_width_factor': 22   //  number of pixels that defines a logical user defined width.
+By default this is not set.However if this is set then unitx in the respective widget will be used to set the initial size of the the widget and override sizex of the widget.
+Note this is only meaningful to the widgets if they specifically have unitx defined.
+Else this value has no effect
+    'widget_height_factor': 22   //  number of pixels that defines a logical user defined height.
+By default this is not set.However if this is set then unity in the respective widget will be used to set the initial size of the the widget height and override sizey of the widget.
+Note this is only meaningful to the widgets if they specifically have unity defined.
+Else this value has no effect
 }
 ```